zng-ui/zng/crates/zng/README.md

 *Enabled by default.*

 #### `"svg"`
-Enable SVG image rendering, SBG emoji support.
+Enable SVG image rendering, SVG emoji support.

 #### `"dyn_node"`
 Use more dynamic dispatch at the node level by enabling `UiNode::cfg_boxed` to box.